The short answer is, they don’t relate to each other. Not at all.

 - A website you visit using your web browser, such as Edge, Firefox, Chrome, or any other.

 - An email service on which you can create your own free email address ending in “outlook.com”.

 - A replacement for Hotmail.com.

-- A web-based user interface used to access existing Hotmail (and other Microsoft) email.
+- A web-based user interface used to access existing Hotmail (and other Microsoft) email accounts.

 As you can see, Outlook.com doesn’t come close to relating to Outlook.

 Outlook is an email program you install on your PC; Outlook.com is a website you visit in your browser to access email.

 The only thing Outlook.com shares with Outlook is the word “Outlook” (and the icon), which is apparently Microsoft’s attempt to create some kind of generic branding for anything email-related (thoroughly confusing users in the process).

 I have to include Outlook Express for completeness.
 Even though it’s long dead, its memory lingers on.

 Outlook Express was:

 - A program you installed on your computer.

 - Free; it was included on most Windows installations prior to Windows Vista, and came with Internet Explorer versions 6 and earlier.

 - An email program that downloaded your messages to the computer on which it was installed.

-- An internet news reader, as accessed Usenet newsgroups and other older internet news servers.
+- An internet news reader, as it accessed Usenet newsgroups and other older internet news servers.

 - A contact list manager aimed primarily at managing contacts specifically for mail and news.

 - Completely unrelated to Microsoft Office Outlook.

 I say “was” because Outlook Express has been DISCONTINUED.
-Outlook Express was discontinued by Microsoft years ago and wasn’t included in Windows versions beginning with Vista.
+Outlook Express was discontinued by Microsoft years ago, and wasn’t included in Windows versions beginning with Vista.
 In fact, Outlook Express will not run in Windows 7 or later.

 Based on my experience answering questions and trying to help people with Outlook Express, my position is that it is long past time to move on and select another email program.